Solid Traditional Foundations

 2nd - Origin of Suffering (Samudaya / Samudaya)

 Suffering arises through the mind’s tendency toward Craving (Trishna / Tanha, meaning “thirst”).
-The slide expands this core concept by mentioning The Three Poisons that lie at its root:
+This core concept can be further understood through The Three Poisons at its root:

 • Desire grasps at what seems pleasant or fulfilling.